 My problem with Mr. Ramsey stems from his advice on investments, as well as the type of person that he interacts with on-air.
 You see, I have never heard a ‘normal’ person call in to Mr. Ramsey’s show.
 No, it’s always someone who is making over $100,000 per year and who has been spending like a drunken sailor.
 At least they were, until they heard Dave on the radio or bought one of his books and realized that they are idiots with money.
 And they then proceed to tell Dave how they paid off their $40,000 of credit card debt over a period of 18-24 months.

 Hallelujah!
 You are cured (of being an idiot)!

 Heck, I once heard a guy with over $2 million in assets tell good ol’ Dave how he paid down his $400,000 in debt…by selling some of his assets.
 Look, if you have $2 million in assets, your debt level of 20% isn’t a problem.
-And if you make more than the average American ($50,000 per year) you shouldn’t be having financial problems unless you are an idiot.
-And you don’t have to call a multimillionaire (Dave has a new worth of more than $50 million) to find out that you should cut expenses and stop being a dumbass with your spending.
+If you make more than the average American ($50,000 per year) you shouldn’t be having serious financial problems unless you are an idiot.
+And you don’t have to call a multimillionaire (Dave has a net worth of more than $50 million) to find out that you should cut expenses and stop being a dumbass with your spending.